LIT-Protocol/lit-flags/README.md

 # Getting started

-Modifying feature flags is done by running `npx lit-flag`
+Modifying feature flags is done by running using your package manage to execute it -- e.g. `pnpx @lit-protocol/flags`.

 Running the flag tool prompts the user for the intended action, currently one of: